kuiperzone/Publish-AppImage/README.md

 ## Build HelloWorld ##
-A simple "HelloWorld" terminal demo application is provided with the script.
+A simple "HelloWorld" terminal demo application is provided with the script and the configuration (.conf) file.
+Clone or download the entire project, and follow the instructions below.

 <img title="Terminal Screenshot" alt="Terminal Screenshot" src="Screenie.png" style="width:50%;max-width:600px;"/>